talhasaruhan/cpp-matmul/README.md

 My multithreaded implementation is only about **~2.5 times slower** than a professional **BLAS** package and is even **slightly faster than the Eigen library without MKL**.
 Of course Eigen is a much more complex library and there might be an overhead associated with it.
-But in the end, the fact that even a popular library like Eigen performs only as good as my implementation when it's not built with MKL+TBB shows that **you can only get to a certain point without using a BLAS package.**
+But in the end, the fact that even a popular library like Eigen performs only as good as my implementation when it's not built with MKL+TBB shows that BLAS packages are on another level.
+However that doesn't mean we can't try to catch them in performance.

 If I had implemented Strassen’s algorithm, for the 10K case, we could naively expect the program to run (10^4)^(3-2.8) = 6.3 times faster.
 Obviously